mertoenjosh/Telegram-bot/README.md

 Links saving telegram bot
 </h1>

+The bot will return a raw markdown text

+the bot can return a markdown preview of the Markdown generated from the links sent

+The bot wll categorize different links in different categories.

 ### Feauture Improvements

-- Train to auto select category

-- Edit exixting episodes and not deleting the previous after creating a new one.

-- Change DB to a secure one
+1. Change DB to a secure one

-- Auto send the links to cloud.
+2. Auto send the links to cloud.

-- Add a media backup functionality.
+3. Add a media backup functionality.

+4. Edit exixting episodes and not deleting the previous after creating a new one.

+5. Train to auto select category